raoguchi/LoL-Top-Lane-Analysis/README.md

 With this test, our Null Hypothesis is that the model is fair and the False Discovery rate is the same for both groups.
 And the unfair case is when the false discovery rate is different.

-As we see in the graph above, the false discovery rate of 0.07 has statistic insignificance.
+As we see in the graph above, the false discovery rate of 6 percent (with 1 percent margins) has statistical significance.
 Taking a signifiance level of 5% or 2.5% on each side, we see the p value is extremely small at 0.
 Therefore, we reject the null hypothesis.
 Or in other words, our model here is not fair for low and high damage top laners.